RomanZolotaiko30/NServiceBusRouterExamples/README.md

 # NServiceBusRouterExamples
-AzureStorageQueueTransportEndpoint - an endpoind that is configured to fetch messages from the azure storage and send them to the router
+AzureStorageQueueTransportEndpoint - an endpoint that is configured to fetch messages from the azure storage and send them to the router

 AzureServiceBusTransportEndpoint - an endpoint that is configured to fetch messages from the azure service bus queue